 - Most solo travelers are female (84%), with only 16% being male.

-- 59% of female solo travelers said they’d do it again.
+- 59% of female solo travelers said they’d go on a solo trip again.

 - 72% of women in the US have traveled alone.

 - Most people (61%) travel solo to relax and unwind.

 - The vast majority of independent travelers spend between $2 and $3K weekly on average, excluding airfares.